Iktahana/Iktahana/README.md

 ## Hey there

-I’m a backend engineer with over 10+ years of experience in Python, dating back to the Python 2 era.
+I’m a backend engineer with over 10+ years of experience in *Python*, dating back to the Python 2 era.

-These days, I prefer working with Golang.
+These days, I prefer working with *Golang*.

 ### 🔧 Technologies I work with
 - **Languages**: Go, Python, React